darylfragata/aws-ec2-state-change-alerts/README.md

 ---

+### 4. **Create an EventBridge Rule**

+Set up an EventBridge rule to capture EC2 state change events from CloudTrail:

+1. Go to **EventBridge** in the AWS console.
+2. Create a new rule to capture EC2 state changes:
+   - Select the **CloudTrail** event source.
+   - Filter the event patterns for EC2 state changes (RunInstances, StopInstances, StartInstances, RebootInstances, TerminateInstaces).
+   - Set the rule to trigger the Lambda function that processes the state change event.

+---

+### 5. **Configure CloudTrail**

+Ensure CloudTrail is logging EC2 instance actions (RunInstances, StopInstances, StartInstances, RebootInstances, TerminateInstaces):

+1. Go to the **CloudTrail** service in the AWS console.
+2. Create a trail to record aws service events.
+3. Enable logging for **Management Events** and ensure **Read/Write events** are logged.
+4. Verify the CloudTrail event history includes EC2 instance state change events.

+---

 ## Usage

-Once the setup is complete, the EventBridge rule will automatically trigger the Lambda function when an EC2 instance's state changes (e.g., launched, stopped, terminated, rebooted).
+Once the setup is complete, the EventBridge rule will automatically trigger the Lambda function when an EC2 instance's state changes (e.g., launched, started, stopped, rebooted, terminated).
 The Lambda function will send a notification via SNS, including the following details:

 - Instance ID
 - Name tag (if available)
+- Instance type
+- Platform (e.g., Linux, Windows)
 - User who triggered the action
+- AWS account
 - Region
 - Timestamp of the event